IntSoftDev/LondonTubeStatus/PUBLISHING_GUIDE.md

 ```

 2. **Namespace Verification**:
-    - Ensure you own the `com.intsoftdev` namespace in Maven Central
+    - Ensure you own the `<com.yourdomainname>` namespace in Maven Central
     - Add DNS TXT record or GitHub repository verification

 3. **Dependencies Not Found**: